smithy-lang/smithy/docs/source/spec/core.rst

 Shape ID
 --------

-A :dfn:`shape ID` is used to refer to other shapes in the model.
+A :dfn:`shape ID` is used to refer to shapes and traits in the model.
 Shape IDs adhere to the following syntax:

 ::